 If the project is a part of a larger overall project or strategy, describe the goal of the overall strategy, explain individual sequencing steps, and which of these steps is included in this application for funding.

-The proposed project is not part of a larger overall project, but it would make precedent-setting progress towards a regional strategy for restoration on Puget Sound shorelines bordered by the railroad.
+The proposed project along with the upstream riparian enhancement provides for complete restoration available at this site.
+The project would make precedent-setting progress towards a regional strategy for restoration on Puget Sound shorelines bordered by the railroad.
+Puget Sound Partnership has recently recommended this project for adoption into the 2018-2022 Action Agenda for the Shoreline Armor Removal (SA3.3) strategy with a ranking of 3.
 The proposed project could be the first (or one of the first) in Puget Sound to restore a creek mouth and estuary by removing shoreline armoring and constructing a railroad bridge to.
 This would add to an emerging portfolio of project types in which restoration is occurring along the railroad that reflects process-based objectives, sustainability, and fish life history requirements.

 Describe the sponsor’s experience managing this type of project.